disintegration/imaging/README.md

 Package imaging provides basic image manipulation functions (resize, rotate, crop, etc.) as well as simplified image loading and saving.
 This package is based on the standard Go image package.
-All the image manipulation functions provided by the package return a new image of `*image.NRGBA` type (32 bit RGBA colors, not premultiplied by alpha).
+All the image manipulation functions provided by the package take any type of image that implements image.Image interface, and return a new image of `*image.NRGBA` type (32 bit RGBA colors, not premultiplied by alpha).

 ###Recent changes